dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/review.md

 * This will allow dbt Cloud to initialize your dbt project.

 **Grant access for dbt Cloud to connect to GitHub**
-* Choose your account in the top right of dbt Cloud.
+* Choose your profile in the top right of dbt Cloud.
 * Navigate to integration.
 * Configure the GitHub configuration.
 * Grant specific access to the repository you just created.